“Hey, can I have your Wifi password?”

 “Yea sure, it’s… umm…”

 Well, if you are like me and often invite your friends over, you know that the very first thing they’ll ask isn’t where the bathroom is, but for the Wifi password.
 Sometimes, you just have so many passwords to remember that there is simply no more space in your mind for your Wifi password.
-Usually, the password can be found on the router, but that often requires digging into that dusty hidden corner to find the device.
+Usually, the password can be found on your Wifi router, but that often requires digging into that dusty hidden corner to find the device.

 Well, guess what?
 Today, I am going to show you two ways to find the Wifi password on your Mac without crawling under your desk to look for the router.